venminder-nathanowens/github-actions/README.md

 ### Use available action types:

-- Identify the type of action required for a given problem (i.e. JavaScript, Docker container, run step)
+- Identify the type of action required for a given problem (i.e. JavaScript Actions, Docker container Actions, Composite Actions (run step))

   - **JavaScript Actions:** Best for when you need a fast execution time and do not require a specific operating system or environment.
 Ideal for manipulating workflow data, making REST API calls, and handling workflow logic.
   - **Docker Container Actions:** Suitable for tasks that require a specific operating system environment or when you need to package and run a specific software in a containerized environment.